The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Data

 At the time of writing, the largest publicly available catalog of astrophysical parameters is by \citet{Andrae:2023}, who derive stellar parameters (\T,\g,[M/H]) using \gdr{3} XP spectra \citep{DeAngeli:2023, Montegriffo:2023}, combined with CatWISE photometry \citep{Marocco:2021}, for a total of $\sim$ 175 million stars.
 We shall refer to it hereafter as the XGBoost sample, after the algorithm they employed.
 To select young giants in \gaia\ Data Release 3, we take the sources that fall in the region of the Kiel diagram with:

-where the coefficient C=0.00192 $\rm{ dex \, K}^{-1}$, approximately following the natural slope of the RGB branch \citep[using the inclination adopted in][ to select their Massive sample, but with a different coverage of the Kiel diagram]{DR3-DPACP-104}, while the intercepts $I_{L}$ = -8.3 dex and $I_{R}$ = -7.3 determine the position of two inclined lines, respectively at the left and right border of the selected area in Figure \ref{fig:selection_kiel_diagram}.
-The cut in \g\ helps us to select (part of the) blue loop stars, keeping only values lower than the red clump, which contains less massive and typically older stars.
+where the coefficient C=0.00192 $\rm{ dex \, K}^{-1}$ approximately follows the natural slope of the RGB branch \citep[using the inclination adopted in][ to select their Massive sample, but with a different coverage of the Kiel diagram]{DR3-DPACP-104}, while the intercepts $I_{L} = -8.3$ dex and $I_{R} = -7.3$ determine the position of two inclined lines, respectively at the left and right border of the selected area in Figure \ref{fig:selection_kiel_diagram}.
+The cut in \g\ helps us to select part of the blue loop stars, keeping only values lower than the red clump, which contains less massive and typically older stars.
 Such inclined portion of the Kiel diagram follows the selection criteria applied in our previous work \citep{Poggio:2022}, where young giants were selected based on \gaia\ GSP-spec data \citep{RecioBlanco:2023}.
 In this work, we aim to perform a similar selection, but going to fainter magnitudes, to map a larger portion of the Galactic disc.
 From the above selected objects, we remove stars having apparent magnitude $G>15$, where we find that the sample starts to become incomplete.
+Finally, we remove possible globular cluster members using the catalog of \cite{Hunt:2023}.
 After these cuts, we obtain $138\, 829$ stars.